Rhein-Haard-Express

-On 11 December 2016, the Haard-Bahn was renamed the Niers-Haard-Express (RE 42) and extended to Duisburg, Krefeld and Mönchengladbach.
+On 11 December 2016, the Haard-Bahn changed its name to Niers-Haard-Express (RE 42) and extended to Duisburg, Krefeld and Mönchengladbach.
 Since December 2019, the additional trains in the peak hour between Haltern am See and Essen have been replaced by a service every 30 minutes between Münster and Essen.

 History

 The Rhein-Haard-Express operated from 1998 to 2002 as the Haard-Express only between Münster and Essen.
 From the timetable change in December 2002, it ran via Duisburg to Mönchengladbach, taking over the Duisburg–Mönchengladbach section from the Rhein-Emscher-Express (RE 3), which ran to Düsseldorf instead.

 With the timetable change on 12 December 2010 there was another exchange of routes with the Duisburg–Mönchengladbach section operated by the Rhein-Hellweg-Express (RE 11), which now runs hourly between Hamm and Mönchengladbach.

 In return the Rhein-Haard-Express took over the Duisburg–Düsseldorf section and also operates as an hourly service.
 In this section, there are normally five Regional-Express services per hour (RE 1, 2, 3, 5 and 6), and four Regional-Express trains per hour on the Essen-Duisburg section (RE 1, 2, 6 and 11).

 Since the timetable change on 12 December 2010, the Rhein-Haard-Express trains have operated with five instead of four carriages.
 After an EU-wide tender, DB Regio NRW contract to operate the service has been extended from December 2014 to December 2029.

 With the timetable change in December 2016, there was a further change in the route of the service.
 The RE 11 service returned to its former route between Duisburg and Düsseldorf.
 The section of the RE 2's former route between Essen to Mönchengladbach, was not resumed by the Rhein-Haardt-Express.
 Instead, the Haard-Bahn (RB 42), which previously ran between Münster and Essen on the same route as the Rhein-Haardt-Express, was extended to Mönchengladbach and renamed the Rhein-Haard-Express (RE 42).
 This reflects the fact that the train does not stop at every station between Duisburg and Mönchengladbach, unlike the parallel Rhein-Niers-Bahn (RB 33) and Emscher-Niederrhein-Bahn (RB 35), so it was considered appropriate to designate it as an "express".

 At the timetable change in December 2019, the Rhein-Haard-Express on the Münster–Essen section was accelerated by skipping stops and extended to the Lower Saxony regional centre of Osnabrück.
 At the same time, the Niers-Haard-Express began operating at half-hourly intervals on this section, stopping at all intermediate stations.